 This guide offers broad coverage of vegan fitness, with a look at nine of the most popular activities.
-If you want to take your physical fitness to the next level, you’ll find our advice helpful and inspiring.
+I’ll explain everything you must know to take your physical fitness to the next level.

-Getting sufficient exercise doesn’t have to be hard, unpleasant, or something you dread.
+Getting sufficient exercise doesn’t have to be unpleasant or something you dread.
 It’s probably much easier than you realize to get the physical activity you need.

 The Benefits of Vegan Fitness

 Being vegan can give you a real edge when it comes to health and overall well-being.
 But you will miss out on these advantages if you ignore fitness and live a sedentary lifestyle.

 Fitness isn’t optional, and the payoff for avoiding a sedentary lifestyle is multifaceted.
 You’re likely to get better sleep and a healthier body weight.
 Your mood and energy levels will improve, plus you’ll face fewer health risks, including diabetes.
 Cellular aging can slow dramatically as fitness levels increase.
 There’s even evidence that good fitness may prevent aging-related declines in mental capacity.
 Perhaps most importantly, basic fitness can reduce aches and pains and help you to feel clearer and happier day-to-day.

 How much time and commitment does it take to reap the benefits of improved fitness?
 Surprisingly little.
 The Mayo Clinic says that just 150 minutes a week of moderate intensity exercise delivers substantial benefits.
 That’s barely 20 minutes a day doing something as easy and accessible as brisk walking.
 What’s more, if you do something aerobically rigorous, Mayo says you only need 75 minutes of exercise a week.

 If you’re prone to depression, you have an extra reason to pay attention to fitness.
 A number of studies have linked working out to better emotional well-being.
 One review of 25 studies found that, “Overall, exercise had a large and significant effect on depression…”